HiRes-LLaVA: Restoring Fragmentation Input in High-Resolution Large Vision-Language Models: Method

 \subsection{SliceRestore Adapter}

-~ As depicted in Fig.~\ref{fig:framework}~(b), the \adapter~is integrated into the self-attention layer of CLIP-ViT.
-We denote the slice features in the $l$-th layer of ViT as $\{ \mathbf{P}_i \}_{i=1}^N$ with $\mathbf{P}_i \in \mathbb{R}^{L \times D}$, where $N$ is the number of slices, $L = H \times W$ is the token length, and $D$ is the feature dimension.
-Each slice feature is processed individually by the self-attention layer, $\text{Self-Attn}(\mathbf{P}_i)$, which can fragment context and disrupt image geometry (see Fig.~\ref{fig:introduction}~(a)).
-Although low-resolution inputs contain the overall information, small objects in slices are still difficult to perceive.
+~ We denote the slice features in the $l$-th layer of ViT as $\{ \mathbf{P}_i \}_{i=1}^N$ with $\mathbf{P}_i \in \mathbb{R}^{L \times D}$, where $N$ is the number of slices, $L = H \times W$ is the token length, and $D$ is the feature dimension.
+Each slice feature is processed individually by the self-attention layer, $\text{\it Self-Attn}(\mathbf{P}_i)$, which lead to a loss of global information in fragmented context. (see \cref{fig:introduction}~(a)).
+Although low-resolution inputs contain the overall information, when it comes to real-world scenes, the high-resolution inputs are still needed to perceive the small objects.
 A naive approach would be concatenating slice features for self-attention, but this incurs quadratic computation costs.

-In this paper, we propose the \adapter~to efficiently capture complete information from high-resolution inputs.
-This is formulated as:
+In this paper, we propose the SliceRestore Adapter~(SRA) to efficiently capture complete information from high-resolution inputs.
+As depicted in \cref{fig:framework}~(a), the \adapter~is integrated into the self-attention layer of vision transformer.
+This can be formulated as:

 where: